griffo-io/tron.net/README.md

   or

  - You can download the Tron.Net.Protocol and create your own library to interact with the Tron Network using the Tron.Net.Protocol.Api.Grpc generated clients

+# Crypto

+[BouncyCastle](https://www.bouncycastle.org/csharp/index.html) is used as library to generate all hashes, the underlying decision on this is: it works, is fast, is reliable.

+In order to create a new Address an ECKey must be created, make sure you store that, since at this moment there is no plan to provide a store for generated keys.

+# Generating a Tron wallet address (MainNet or TestNet) is as easy as 1 line of code

+-- `var address = WalletClient.MainNetWalletClient();`

 # Examples